-It’s all because of one regulation, the Common Reporting Standard, or CRS – the crack down on undisclosed offshore bank accounts.
+All this because of one regulation: the Common Reporting Standard (CRS), which is shorthand for the international crackdown on undisclosed offshore bank accounts.

-If you’re looking to protect your wealth, with a tax strategy designed specifically for your needs, why not become a Nomad Capitalist client?
-To apply for your bespoke action plan, click here.
+These are complicated financial waters to sail in so, if you’re looking to protect your wealth with a tax strategy designed specifically for your needs, why not become a Nomad Capitalist client?

 What is the Common Reporting Standard?

-By allowing entire countries to mandate their banks to share data, it gets fed to every other country to keep tabs on its citizens.
-It means that the so-called ‘undisclosed’ Swiss bank account the media likes to speak about, no longer really exists.
+The CRS system allows entire countries to mandate their banks to share financial data with other nations to keep tabs on their citizens.
+It means that the so-called ‘undisclosed’ Swiss bank accounts the media likes to speak about no longer really exist.

-CRS requires banks to perform financial information-gathering and reporting and participate in automatic exchange of information.
+CRS requires banks to perform financial information-gathering and reporting, as well as participate in the automatic exchange of information.
 The purpose of CRS is to help fight tax evasion and protect the integrity of tax systems.
 This includes reporting to the local tax authority.

-So far, around 110 countries – including most tax havens and offshore banking havens – have signed up, and most of those are already exchanging data.
+So far, around 120 countries, including most tax havens and offshore banking havens, have signed up, and most are already exchanging data.

-Banks have to ask you where you are a tax resident, and they won’t take “nowhere” for an answer anymore.
-Banks never understood the perpetual traveler or digital nomad concept, and CRS takes it to a whole new level.
+So banks must ask you where you are a tax resident, and they no longer accept ‘nowhere’ as an answer.
+Banks never understood the perpetual traveller or digital nomad concept anyway but CRS elevates their suspicion to a whole new level.

-A few years back, we created a video called “The Nomad Tax Trap,” explaining why being a resident of nowhere is becoming quite hard to pull off, both from a tax perspective and an operational perspective.
+Being a resident of nowhere is becoming quite challenging to pull off, both from a tax perspective and an operational perspective.

-For wealthy entrepreneurs, the answer is increasingly to create a base and get a tax residence certificate in a country that doesn’t tax them.
+For wealthy entrepreneurs, the answer is increasingly to create a base and secure a tax residence certificate in a country that doesn’t tax them.

-However, if you are a perpetual traveler and have no home – or enjoy some form of banking privacy – there is a possible workaround in the form of non-CRS countries.
+That’s difficult to do if you’re a perpetual traveller without a home or enjoy some form of banking privacy.
+Fortunately, there is a possible workaround in the form of non-CRS countries.

-With around 110 countries taking part in CRS, plenty aren’t.
+If 120 countries are taking part in CRS, that means plenty of others aren’t.
 Many of these countries are places you probably wouldn’t want to visit, let alone bank in (Sierra Leone comes to mind).
-However, there are a few quality countries that have yet to take a proverbial sledgehammer to banking secrecy.
+However, a few quality countries have yet to take a proverbial sledgehammer to their own tradition of banking secrecy.

 How to Legally Avoid CRS

-This article is designed to help people to be fully legally compliant yet still achieve more privacy.
-In what follows, we are not speaking as a professional tax advisor.
-We strongly suggest that you follow all applicable laws.
-Unless you retain our services, we can not provide specific tax advice.
+It can’t be stressed enough that here at Nomad Capitalist, our only goal is to help people remain fully legally compliant as they strive for more freedom and privacy.
+Note that we are not advising you as a professional tax advisor and strongly urge you to follow all applicable laws.
+Unless you retain our services, we cannot provide specific tax advice.

 Keep in mind:

-- US citizens and resident aliens are subject to a separate set of tax residency rules called FATCA, under which banks around the world report information on American account owners to the US government and the IRS.
+- US citizens and resident aliens are subject to a separate set of tax residency rules called the Foreign Account Tax Compliance Act (FATCA), under which international banks report information on American account owners to the US government and the Internal Revenue Service (IRS).

-Pretty much all countries that don’t report under CRS still report under FATCA, and it’s your responsibility as a US citizen to report your accounts through form FBAR and possibly Form 8938 each year anyway.
-Basically, if you’re a US citizen, you need to report all foreign accounts no matter what.
+- Almost every country that doesn’t report under CRS still reports under FATCA.
+Remember, as a US citizen, it’s your responsibility to report your annual accounts through form FBAR and possibly Form 8938.
+If you’re a US citizen, it’s your responsibility to report all foreign accounts.

 - Residents of some countries are also required to report foreign bank accounts, even if the information isn’t automatically exchanged.
 If you live in a developed country, chances are you have some obligation to report your offshore bank accounts, even if the bank doesn’t do it for you.

-The difference between, say, a British citizen and a US citizen is that the British citizen can declare themself non-resident in their country and move to a country that doesn’t require reporting if they wish.
-Whereas a US citizen must renounce their citizenship to achieve that.
+- The difference between, say, a British citizen and a US citizen is that the British citizen can declare themselves non-resident in their country and move to a nation that doesn’t require reporting if they wish.
+On the other hand, a US citizen must renounce their citizenship to achieve that.

 - Although it’s legal for most people, including US persons, to open an offshore bank account, some governments ban their citizens from banking in other countries, so always double-check.